 Amendments to this Policy

-All requests for amendments to this policy must be directed to the Office of the Vice President for Student Life and Leadership Engagement for consideration.
+All requests for amendments to this policy must be directed to the Office of the Vice President for Student Life for consideration.
 Any changes to this policy will be made in accordance with policy implementation as outlined in the Student Handbook.

 Read below under “Sanctioning Guidelines” for other information regarding disciplinary action.